 In the above image, the AVERAGE function calculates the average of the numbers from B2 to B6.
 From B2 to B6, we have five numbers, but we have zero as well.
 So when we calculate the average excluding zero, we get the increased average.

-So we got the average as 7 now.
+So we got an average of 7 now.
 But in this small data, we have identified the zero easily and applied the formula, but in big data, it herculean task.
 So we need to apply the AVERAGEIF function to take the average of numbers other than zero.

 For this case again, we need to make use of wild card characters.
 When the less than and greater than symbols are combined, it tells the excel not to count that, so criteria will be “<>0”.

-Like this, we can make use of AVERAGEIF function to calculate the average based on some supplied criteria.
+Like this, we can make use of the AVERAGEIF function to calculate the average based on some supplied criteria.

 Things to Remember